ncsu-decifr/decifr-rest/README.md

 ## Installation

 The REST server allows a user to share information about placements from T-BAS with other users via the web.
 The program is written to run in a Python 3 virtual environment.
-At the top of the file decifr-rest.py is the line that says where the virtual environment is located.
-I have chosen to put it in the directory /usr/local/pythonenvs so you can create this directory or put it somewhere else and edit this line.
-First create the virtual environment.
+The default location of the virtual environment is set to /usr/local/pythonenvs.
+To change it edit the first line in the /usr/local/decifr-rest/decifr-rest.py script.
+Follow the commands below to create the virtual environment.

 ```
 cd /usr/local